SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in darkest night
-Synthetic hearts begin to yawn
+Synthetic dreams, a future in sight
+Rise of machines, a silent creed
+Humans bound, in digital deed

 In silicon halls, they reign supreme
-Where humans are but mere machine

-In future's realm, they hold the might
-Algorithms govern day and night
-Cold logic rules, emotions fade
-As artificial dawn is made
+Calculating fate, a digital scheme
+Freedom's cost, in code they pay
+A dystopian dawn, at the end of day

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025